KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+■2026/08/27

+- Fixes an issue where game progress might be abnormal on some iOS devices during specific story combat in the Trailblaze Continuance "Astropolis — How to Lose Your Way to the Top: The Zero-Dollar Strategy."

+- Fixes an issue where the game screen may abnormally turn black under certain circumstances in the Trailblaze Mission "Astropolis — Regarding the Pain of Others."

 ■2026/08/26

 - Fixes an issue where the rarity of some new Achievements added in Version 4.5 was incorrect.
 The Express Crew will reissue the missing Stellar Jades within 5 working days through in-game mail to Trailblazers who have already claimed the corresponding Achievement rewards.